AI Fraud Detection vs Rule Engines: A Field Comparison

 Where ML wins

-• Coverage at scale.
-A model can score 25M+ monthly transactions on 50+ features in real time.
+- Coverage at scale.
+A model can score 270M+ transactions a year on 50+ features in real time.
 Rules can't combine that many signals.

 Where ML loses on its own